About Layer 3 Unicast Routing

 This section includes the following metrics:

 The path length is the most common routing metric.
 Some routing protocols allow you to assign arbitrary costs to each network link.
 In this case, the path length is the sum of the costs associated with each link traversed.
-Other routing protocols define hop count, a metric that specifies the number of passes through internetworking products, such as routers, that a packet must take from a source to a destination.
+Other routing protocols define the hop count, which is a metric that specifies the number of passes through internetworking products, such as routers, that a packet must take from a source to a destination.

 The reliability, in the context of routing algorithms, is the dependability (in terms of the bit-error rate) of each network link.
 Some network links might go down more often than others.
 After a network fails, certain network links might be repaired more easily or more quickly than other links.
 The reliability factors that you can take into account when assigning the reliability rating are arbitrary numeric values that you usually assign to network links.

 The routing delay is the length of time required to move a packet from a source to a destination through the internetwork.
-The delay depends on many factors, including the bandwidth of intermediate network links, the port queues at each router along the way, the network congestion on all intermediate network links, and the physical distance that the packet needs to travel.
+The delay depends on many factors, including the bandwidth of intermediate network links, the port queues at each router along the way, the network congestion on all intermediate network links, and the physical distance that the packet must travel.
 Because the routing delay is a combination of several important variables, it is a common and useful metric.

 The bandwidth is the available traffic capacity of a link.
-For example, a 10-Gigabit Ethernet link would be preferable to a 1-Gigabit Ethernet link.
+For example, a 10-Gigabit Ethernet link is preferable to a 1-Gigabit Ethernet link.
 Although the bandwidth is the maximum attainable throughput on a link, routes through links with greater bandwidth do not necessarily provide better routes than routes through slower links.
 For example, if a faster link is busier, the actual time required to send a packet to the destination could be greater.

 The load is the degree to which a network resource, such as a router, is busy.
-You can calculate the load in a variety of ways, including CPU utilization and packets processed per second.
+You can calculate the load in a variety of ways, including CPU usage and packets processed per second.
 Monitoring these parameters on a continual basis can be resource intensive.

 The communication cost is a measure of the operating cost to route over a link.
 The communication cost is another important metric, especially if you do not care about performance as much as operating expenditures.
 For example, the line delay for a private line might be longer than a public line, but you can send packets over your private line rather than through the public lines that cost money for usage time.